 The robotics industry comprises two main areas: industrial robots and service robots.
 By developing rule-based software and sleek user interfaces, robotics has the potential to disrupt much of the labor market.

-Tesla, for example, is developing a human-like robot called Optimus and it could be fully functional sometime in 2022, according to CEO Elon Musk.
-The robot is 5 feet 8 inches in height and weighs 125 pounds.
+Tesla, for example, has developed a human-like robot called Optimus and it announced the latest version in late 2023.
+The robot is 5 feet 10 inches in height and weighs 130 pounds.
 It can perform jobs that would be tedious or risky for humans.

 Likewise, companies such as Amazon rely on robotics and automation to improve productivity, reduce costs, build resiliency, and increase worker safety.
 Autonomous mobile robots could eventually take over most physical tasks, from delivering totes to employees to transporting carts or emptying packages.